Programme

 swim while you can.
 For most of eternity, we are nothingness.”
 Dan Snow

-We hold our public meetings on the second Thursday of the month at York House [London Road, Stony Stratford, MK11 1JQ — shown here].
-But not in August and December.
-At our meetings we discuss all kinds of issues, and always try to keep meetings topical and relevant to what's going on locally and nationally.
+[London Road, Stony Stratford, MK11 1JQ — shown here], where we discussed all kinds of issues -- we always try to keep meetings topical and relevant to what's going on locally and nationally.
 The main topic areas are listed below.
-We occassionally have invited speakers, perhaps one a year.
+We occassionally have invited speakers, one or two a year.

 10 Feb How to be a Good Person — and ‘Good Ancestor’ — without annoying Everyone